-In order to maintain proper equipment accountability and inventory, NTS will allow users to remove equipment from campus only when the following protocols are observed beginning May 4, 2020.
+In order to maintain proper equipment accountability and inventory, NTS will allow users to remove equipment from campus only when checking out equipment through this form:

 - Users must obtain authorization from their supervisor and Director of NTS for accountability of equipment using this form:

 - If the request is approved, the employee will be notified.

 - After this notification, the employee will coordinate time to pick up and remove items from their office

 - NTS technicians will disconnect and prepare equipment for removal from offices

 - Employees assume full responsibility for setup and protection of equipment while in their procession.

 - Desktop computers may be taken home but must be set up for a local account before leaving campus and MUST be returned to NTS for hard drive erasing and re-imaging before being returned to an office.

 - NO CLASSROOM equipment may be checked out for home use.